-Finally, end on a strong call-to-action to make good on your potential shopper’s aroused interest.
+Finally, end on a solid call-to-action to make good on your potential shopper’s aroused interest.

 Exploit pain points to drive up sales

-Your customers’ pain points are your key to driving sales and engagement on Facebook.
-Tapping into their fears and needs to push products or a service is simple and effective.
+Your customers’ pain points to drive sales and engagement on Facebook.
+Tapping into their fears and needs to push products or services is simple and effective.
 It also works perfectly on social when your customers’ guard is down.

 Grabbing shoppers’ attention with a headline or thumbnail that speaks to their pain points is a surefire way of stopping them as they scroll.

-Another quick fix for finding customer pain points is to simply see what your competitors are doing.
-There are lots of successful businesses for sale on Exchange with strong Facebook ad strategies.
-Find those within your niche whose target market overlaps with yours and use their Facebook video ads for inspiration.
-Find out more about their niche targeting and profitability to help you strengthen your own value proposition.
+Another quick fix for finding customer pain points is simply seeing what your competitors are doing.
+There are lots of successful businesses for sale on Exchange with robust Facebook ad strategies.
+Find those within your niche whose target market overlaps yours and use their Facebook video ads for inspiration.
+Please find out more about their niche targeting and profitability to help you strengthen your value proposition.

-To easily find what ads a brand is using, head to their Facebook page and click on Info and ads on the left hand menu.
+To find what ads a brand uses, head to their Facebook page and click on Info and ads on the left-hand menu.
 It’s a quick hack that can provide you with powerful competitor insight.

 Identify your customers’ pain points and create ads that manipulate them.

-Highlight a need that your target market has: a desire to lose weight, to save money on grocery shopping, to save time in the kitchen.
-Open with an emotive appeal to that need, and then build on it.
+Highlight your target market’s need: a desire to lose weight, save money on grocery shopping, and save time in the kitchen.
+Open with a passionate appeal to that need, and then build on it.
 End your video by putting forward your brand as a solution to their problem.

 Display value through explainer videos

-Some things need to be see to be believed.
-To really convey your product or service’s benefits to potential customers, you should demonstrate them.
+Some things need to be seen to be believed.
+To convey your product or service’s benefits to potential customers, you should demonstrate them.

 This is especially good for more complex products such as software or appliances.
-Such products don’t immediately display their value upon first glance, and require more in-depth explanation to win customers over.
+Such products don’t immediately display their value at first glance, requiring more in-depth explanations to win customers over.

 Take the example from Dreamfarm below: